astropy/astropy/docs/io/ascii/read.rst

   be a Reader class.
 For basic usage this means one of the built-in :ref:`extension_reader_classes`.

-**numpy** : return a NumPy record array (default=True) By default the output from |read| is a
-  `NumPy record array <http://docs.scipy.org/doc/numpy/reference/generated/numpy.recarray.html>`_ object.
-  This powerful container efficiently supports both column-wise and row access to the table and comes with the full NumPy stack of array manipulation methods.

-  If NumPy is not available or desired then set ``numpy=False``.
-The output of |read| will then be a dictionary of :class:`~astropy.io.ascii.Column` objects with each key for the corresponding named column.

 **guess**: try to guess table format (default=True)
   If set to True then |read| will try to guess the table format by cycling through a number of possible table format permuations and attemping to read